tintin10q/csai_ml_final_summary/ML_final_summary.md

 - Increases computational time because you train more models
 - Simple cross validation can result in class imbalance between training and test.
 This would lead to lower scores than you could really get.
 To get around this we can do **stratified cross validation**.
 This is where you make sure that there is no class imbalance in the different folds.

-You can also set k to N and then you make the whole model with all the data and only test with one point.
+You can also set k to N, and then you make the whole model with all the data and only test with one point.
 This as you know is called **leave one out validation**.
-This is very time consuming but this can be the **best method for small datasets** as it generates predictions on the maximum available data.
+This is very time-consuming but this can be the **best method for small datasets** as it generates predictions on the maximum available data.
 Small datasets also decrease the training time again.
 This can also be useful to find out which items are regular and irregular from the point of view of the dataset.

 ### Shuffle split
 The idea of this is that you do k-fold cross validation but which fold you use is picked at random.
 This: